Synthetic Controls with Multiple Outcomes: Theoretical Framework

-Eq.~\eqref{eq:pretreat_fit} is analogous to the pre-treatment fit condition in Eq.~(2) of \cite{abadie2010synthetic}, which is a convenient technical condition to show the asymptotic unbiasedness of the synthetic control estimator.
-As the authors discuss, this condition can be satisfied only approximately in practice.\footnote{\cite{ferman2021synthetic} formally shows that under typical large $T$ asymptotic if this condition does not hold, the bias of the conventional single-outcome SC estimator does not disappear as the number of pre-treatment periods increases.
-Nonetheless, they show that a demeaned version of the SC estimator can still perform better than the difference-in-difference estimator. \cite{ferman2021properties} relaxes this assumption by using large $T$, large $J$ asymptotic.
-We do not pursue this setting with our multiple-outcome SC, but leave it for the future research.} The multiple-outcome synthetic control estimator for $\tau_{1t,k}$ is then constructed as
+Condition~3 is analogous to the perfect fit condition of \cite{abadie2010synthetic} (their Eq.~2), and is used to show the asymptotic unbiasedness of the SC estimator.
+This condition is unarguably strong, but some recent papers provide justification for the SC method when the condition holds only approximately. \cite{botosaru2019role} relax the perfect fit condition for the observed predictors. \cite{ferman2021synthetic} show that under typical large $T$ asymptotics, the bias of the conventional SC estimator does not disappear as the number of pre-treatment periods increases if the perfect fit condition does not hold.
+Nonetheless, they show that a demeaned version of the SC estimator can still perform better than the difference-in-difference estimator. \cite{ferman2021properties} relaxes the condition by using large $T$, large $J$ asymptotics.
+More recently, \cite{zwz2023} show the asymptotic optimality of the SC estimator under imperfect pre-treatment fit, in the sense that it achieves the lowest possible squared prediction error among all possible treatment effect estimators that are based on an average of control units, and this asymptotic optimality continues to hold without assuming a linear factor model.
+This finding provides confidence that the SC method is still the best choice among all estimators of a similar construction under imperfect pre-treatment fit.
+Although we do not attempt an extension of our multiple-outcome SC to a more general setting in this paper, we believe that a similar optimality can be established under suitable conditions.